mendel5/alternative-front-ends/README.md

 - [minitube](https://github.com/flaviotordini/minitube): Lightweight youtube client with a kid-friendly interface.
 Can make playlists from search keywords.

 - [yattee](https://github.com/yattee/yattee): Alternative YouTube frontend for iOS, tvOS and macOS built with Invidious and Piped, supports sponsorblock.

+#### YouTube Music

+- [beatbump](https://github.com/snuffyDev/Beatbump): Beatbump is an alternative frontend for YouTube Music created using Svelte/SvelteKit, and powered by Cloudflare Workers.

+- [ytmdesktop](https://github.com/ytmdesktop/ytmdesktop): Cross-platform (Windows, Mac, and Linux) desktop app for YouTube Music.
+Has a (proprietary?) remote control app for android.

+- [AudioTube](https://invent.kde.org/plasma-mobile/audiotube): Audiotube is a client for YouTube Music.
+Plasma-mobile project with an interface designed for Linux phones.

 ### Twitter